timleach-J/Sing-Pipeline-Scheduler/README.md

 # Sing Animal Scheduler

-A Python script that handles animal scheduling and harvest processing for the Sing Lab mouse colony.
+A Python script that handles animal scheduling and harvest processing for the Kumar Lab's contribution to the SING Project.
 It runs as a full GUI application — no terminal interaction required after launch.

 ---